Chapter 2.78

 a.
 Minimum requirements set forth in subsection (A)(1) of this section; and

 c.
-Has been trial counsel alone or with other trial counsel and has handled a significant portion of the trial of three felony cases that have been submitted to a jury.
+Has been trial counsel alone or with other trial counsel and has handled a significant portion of the trial of three felony cases in which the state has rested, at least one of which was submitted to a judge or jury for a verdict.

 a.
 Minimum requirements set forth in subsection (A)(1) of this section; and

 c.
-Has been trial counsel alone or with other trial counsel and handled a significant portion of the trial in two criminal cases that have been submitted to a jury; and
+Has been trial counsel alone or with other trial counsel and handled a significant portion of the trial in two criminal cases in which the prosecution rested or one criminal trial in which the prosecution has rested and has completed a trial training academy; and

 d.
-Shall be accompanied at his or her first felony trial by a supervisor.
+Shall be accompanied at his or her first felony trial by an attorney who is qualified for this or higher case categories.

 4. Juvenile Cases.
-Each attorney representing a juvenile accused shall meet the minimum requirements set forth in OCC 2.78.010 and shall meet the same criteria listed in subsections (A)(2) and (3) of this section for an adult offense of the same offense level.
+Each attorney representing a juvenile accused shall meet the minimum requirements set forth in subsection (A)(1) of this section and shall meet the same criteria listed in subsection B of this section for an adult offense of the same offense level.

 5. Misdemeanor Cases and Mental Commitment Hearings.
 Each attorney representing a defendant involved in a matter concerning a gross misdemeanor or condition of confinement shall meet the requirements as outlined in subsection (A)(1) of this section.